 Sabrina joined the AWS team in November 2013.
 She began her insurance career in 1997 and she has since worked at large insurance agencies such as Westland Insurance Brokers in San Diego, CA and Eustis Insurance and Benefits in Metairie, LA.
 She currently holds her Louisiana Property and Casualty Producer License and several insurance designations such as Associate in Insurance (AIS), Associate in General Insurance (AINS) and Certified Insurance Counselors (CIC).
 Sabrina brings a wealth of knowledge to our large commercial department.

 Tammy joined AWS in September 2010.
 She began her insurance career in 1995 and has worked at several local insurance agencies.
-Tammy an alumni of East Jefferson High School and is a member of the New Orleans Claims Association.
+Tammy is an alumna of East Jefferson High School and is a member of the New Orleans Claims Association.
 She has a Certified Insurance Service Representative (CISR) designation as well as an Associates Degree in General Insurance and is currently pursuing a Certified Insurance Counselor (CIC) designation.

 Joy joined the AWS team in October of 2015.
 She began her insurance career in 1988 after graduating from the University of New Orleans.
 She has worked at Eustis Insurance and Benefits insurance agency and Burns & Wilcox insurance brokerage – both of which are located in Metairie, LA.
 She currently holds her Louisiana Property and Casualty License as well as Certified Insurance Counselor (CIC) and Certified Insurance Service Representative (CISR) insurance designations.
 Joy brings a wealth of knowledge to our commercial lines department.